claceio/docs/content/blog/errors.md

 ## How does this work?

-The [automatic error handling](https://clace.io/docs/plugins/overview/#automatic-error-handling) feature of Clace keeps track of every plugin call's status.
-If the plugin call fails, the Clace runtime makes sure that return value cannot be accessed, unless an explicit error check was done.
-If no explicit check is done, the Clace runtime will fail the API, calling the user defined error handler or a generic error handler if none is defined.
+The [automatic error handling](https://openrun.dev/docs/plugins/overview/#automatic-error-handling) feature of OpenRun keeps track of every plugin call's status.
+If the plugin call fails, the OpenRun runtime makes sure that return value cannot be accessed, unless an explicit error check was done.
+If no explicit check is done, the OpenRun runtime will fail the API, calling the user defined error handler or a generic error handler if none is defined.
 So for the code

 ```
     def insert(req):